India Logs 2,075 Fresh COVID-19 Cases, 71 Deaths

 The number of people who have recuperated from the disease surged to 4,24,61,926.
 The case fatality rate was recorded at 1.20 per cent, it added.

-The cumulative COVID-19 vaccine doses administered in the country so far under the nationwide vaccination drive have exceeded 181.04 crore.
+The cumulative COVID-19 vaccine doses administered in the country so far under the nationwide vaccination drive have exceeded 181.04 crores.

 India's COVID-19 tally had crossed the 20-lakh mark on August 7, 2020, 30 lakh on August 23, 40 lakh on September 5 and 50 lakh on September 16.
 It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20 and surpassed the one-crore mark on December 19.

-India crossed the grim milestone of two crore on May 4, 2021, and three crore on June 23.
+India crossed the grim milestone of two crores on May 4, 2021, and three crores on June 23.
+The 71 new fatalities include 59 from Kerala.